U.S. sugar refiner woes mount as Mexico deal seen choking supply

 The U.S. Department of Commerce has slapped duties of over 50 percent on imports, but has said it will drop them if the pact is sealed.

-Refiners not involved in the trade case, such as Louis Dreyfus Commodities BV, which owns Imperial Sugar, are also worried, according to filings to the Commerce Department on Tuesday ahead of the deadline for comment.
+Refiners not involved in the trade case, such as Louis Dreyfus Commodities BV [AKIRAU.UL], which owns Imperial Sugar, are also worried, according to filings to the Commerce Department on Tuesday ahead of the deadline for comment.

 Six of the country’s 10 cane refineries, which represent some 4 million to 4.4 million tonnes of capacity, are located at ports, rely on imports and would be starved of raw sugar, Imperial Sugar’s President and Chief Executive Officer Michael Gorrell said in a letter.